okrischer/ThinkChess/README.md

 If you want to follow along the tutorial, check out the code for that chapter, e.g.
 `git checkout chap1`, and start working on the code from there.

-The tutorial itself comes as a html file and is located in the **docs/** directory.
+The tutorial itself comes as a html file and is located in the `docs` directory.
-If you have `pandoc` installed on your machine, you can also build the documentation with `pandoc -dhtml` from that folder, which will produce the tutorial up to the given chapter.
+If you have [pandoc](https://pandoc.org/) installed on your machine, you can also build the documentation with `pandoc -dhtml` from that folder, which will produce the tutorial up to the given chapter.